 - Food banks and food pantries

-You can find out more about available options, as well as how to apply, at one of our assistance sites, through Your Neighborhood Food Truck, our mobile program, or by calling our statewide, confidential Hunger Free Hotline at (855) 855-4626.
+You can find out more about available options by calling our confidential Hunger Free Hotline at (855) 855-4626, visiting Your Neighborhood Food Truck, our mobile program, or by contacting our Older Adult Nutrition team at 303-228-7945.

 Hunger Free Colorado works with older Coloradans to ensure that they have access to adequate, nutritious food.
-Our food assistance navigators can provide one-on-one assistance to determine eligibility for federal and charitable nutrition programs, answer questions about nutrition assistance programs, as well as help complete any needed applications or forms.
+Our Older Adult Nutrition team can provide one-on-one assistance to determine eligibility for federal and charitable nutrition programs, answer questions about nutrition assistance programs, as well as help complete any needed applications or forms.